-- First Violation A verbal and written "Warning" notice will be issued to the student.
-The student may lose Internet access for a period of 5 days at the discretion of the supervising teacher.
-A copy of the notice will be mailed to the student's parent and a copy provided to the building principal. - Second Violation A verbal and written "Second Violation" notice will be issued to the student.
-A copy of the notice will be
+First Violation - A verbal and written "warning" notice will be issued to the student.
+The student may lose Internet access for a period of up to five days at the discretion of the supervising teacher.
+A copy of the notice will be mailed

-- sent to the student's parent and a copy provided to the building principal.
-The student will forfeit all Internet privileges for a minimum period of 30 days. - Third Violation A verbal and written "Third Violation" notice will be issued to the student.
+- to the student's parent and a copy provided to the building principal. - Second Violation A verbal and written "Second Violation" notice will be sent to the student's parent and a copy provided to the building principal.
+The student will forfeit all Internet privileges for a minimum period of thirty days. - Third Violation A verbal and written "Third Violation" notice will be issued to the student.
 A copy of the notice will be sent to the student's parent and a copy provided to the building principal.
 The student will forfeit all Internet privileges for one year.